dqromney/markups/projects/training/amazon/aws/aws.md

     - AWS Availability Zones
         - A good way to think about availability zones is to consider an AZ as equivalent to a data center.
           Isolated locations within a geographical region, containing one or more data centers.
+    - AWS Well-Architected Framework
+        - It is a resource to help you design solutions following AWS best practices.
+    - AWS edge locations
+        - Locations designed to deliver content to end users.
+    - EC2 "Memory Optimized" instance type
+        - Designed to deliver fast performance for workloads that process large data sets in memory.
+    - Rehost: lift and shift
+        - Consists of a simple transfer of application resources from an on-premises data center to the AWS cloud.